 What was that like creating that reversed idea with all the women and then having the men as secondary?

 Fantastic.
 I went from The Favorite to eight months of The Irishmen with Scorsese.
 I did Mary Poppins at the same time.
 Prior to that, I did Wonderstruck.

 After years of doing films which are mostly men.
 People sort of think of me as a costume designer as always designing dresses and you don’t.
 I’ve done far more men and women.
 Carol was great.
 We have this.

 And I’m doing Gloria Steinem which is all women.

 Let’s start with Queen Anne and her ceremonial robes.
 When she’s at her most regal because everything else has her in the bedroom in her nightie.

-There are lots of there are lots of images of the ceremonial robes.
+There are lots of images of the ceremonial robes.
 They’re massive and they’re covered in gold and jewels.
 We couldn’t do any of that.
 You want to do either.
 In keeping with the theme of the court, the cut of all the clothes is historically accurate.
-The actual shape, the silhouette and the way they’re made is all historically accurate.
+The actual shape, the silhouette and the way they’re made are all historically accurate.
 It’s just been treated differently.
 The textiles aren’t particularly historic.
-There was a lot of unconventional fabrics and everything is laser cut.
+There were a lot of unconventional fabrics and everything is laser cut.
 All the black trim and geometric print was laser cut.
 I used fake leather that I found in Shepherd’s Bush Market.

 I love that you used that as a source to get your fabrics.